Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 ## Configuration

 There are two main modes to this bot, probing and botting.
+Each one comes with a different set of configuration settings.

 ### Botting

-Type "setowner \<your ID>" into the node.js console to make the bot obey your commands.
+Type `setowner <your ID>` into the node.js console to make the bot obey your commands.

 ### Probing